Memory Garden

 The roads of life are sweeter, shared

-Let us steal away if we dare
+Let us steal away together, if we dare

-On paths of wonder, winds of change
+On paths of wonder, and winds of change

-Timeless moments – life unchained
+Timeless moments of life unchained.

-We’ll make a memory garden, me and you
+We’ll make a memory garden, me and you.

-We’ll sleep in wild rose meadows deep
+We’ll sleep in rose meadows, wild and deep

-Until the night time shadows creep… away
+Until away the night time shadows creep.

 Should you go first and I remain

-I’ll love you just the same, but
+I’ll love you always, just the same.

-One thing I’d have you do
+There is one thing I’d have you do

-Until then, in spring when the flowers bloom
+Until that spring when flowers bloom

-When birds sing their happy tunes
+With birds that sing their happy tune

 I’ll carry on in our memory garden

-Perhaps I’ll catch a glimpse of you
+And perhaps I’ll catch a glimpse of you.

 I’ll hear your voice, I’ll see your smile

-Stop and think of you awhile
+And stop and think of you awhile.

 Then walk the paths we walked together

-Through fields that last forever
+Through fields of gold that last forever.

 There’s one more thing if God will allow